 As part of its work on green coffee, the Group also participated in a pre-competitive initiative on Robusta coffee in Vietnam (Central Highlands region) and Indonesia (South Sumatra), with the co-investment by USAID Green Invest Asia together with the world's leading roasters and 11 suppliers, and with technical guidance from Enveritas.
 The countries involved account for a quarter of the world's Robusta coffee production.
 This project, carried out at pre-competitive level, is a fundamental step in the coffee industry's understanding of the main environmental impacts that originate in the agricultural phase so that a path can be steered more effectively towards reducing emissions.
-The collaboration between the various players has initiated a process in which the coming years will see the implementation of impact-reducing actions and the involvement of additional coffee-producing countries.
+The collaboration between the various players has initiated a process in which the coming additional coffee-producing countries.